DoTrungHieu2004/klock/README.md

 ## 🎓 Educational Focus

 This project emphasizes understanding **how** things work rather than just making them work.
-Each component is built with learning in mind.
+Each component is built with learning in mind, including our custom theming system that extends Material3.